 6. If You Feel the Need for Public Declarations to Validate Your Relationship

 They say the one sign of true love is an individual’s relationship status on social media.
 They’re wrong.
 Posting pictures with him all the time, changing your relationship status and insisting he does the same are signs of insecurity and instability in a relationship, not love.
 Relationships are private.
 You don’t need to prove anything to the prying eyes of the world.
-You need to let it all happen organically – including social media PDA!
+Stay single until it happens organically – including social media PDA!

 7. When a Break-Up Feels Like the End of the World